 If your furniture is stained, consider one of the following options:

 - Grease spots have appeared on the furniture: This is a natural feature of the wood and grease spots should gradually disappear after being exposed to sunlight.
 However, should you wish to remove these blemishes, we recommend using a degreasing agent and gentle scrubbing with a brush.
 Rinse off with clean water.
-Persistent grease spots can be removed by using a mixture of weak bleach, natural soap and water.

 - The furniture has developed mildew spots or black blemishes: This is usually the result of rainwater or sometimes sap dripping from the leaves of trees onto the wood leaving dark marks and spots.
 Ideally, we recommend the furniture is not placed under trees.
 However, these marks can be removed by lightly sanding with fine sandpaper.

-- You spilled wine or something else leaving persistent stains: For wine stains, we recommend using mentholated spirits to wipe the area clean.
+- You spilled wine or something else leaving persistent stains: For wine stains, we recommend using methylated spirits to wipe the area clean.
 Candle wax for example can be removed by placing brown paper over the wax mark and pressing with a warm iron.
 This will melt the wax, drawing it out of the wood and onto the paper.